 - It's the third biggest cause of injuries in the health sector

-Follow these top tips to tackle aggression and violence at work:
+Top tips to tackle aggression and violence at work

 - Be aware of potential flashpoints - which may trigger violence or aggressive outbursts - such as a delay or hold-up, communicating a difficult or negative decision (turning someone's application down), stress (having no choice), frustration (a lack of information), resentment (a perception of no rights), and so on.